Picovoice/porcupine/demo/Alsa cpp/readme.md

 ## Alsa Demo

-Inside the main.cpp file change the KEYWORD_PATH to the keyword you want Inside the compile.sh change the
+Inside the main.cpp file change the KEYWORD_PATH to the keyword you want Currently the wakeword is set to "PINEAPPLE" for testing

 Use `./compile.sh` to compile and build the app `alsademo`